bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 animations, and effects in CSS, essential knowledge and skills for any front-end developer.

-Let\'s refresh your memory about what those effects include.
+Let&apos;s refresh your memory about what those effects include.

 Think of sliding galleries, cursor effects, and the hover effect, which is very frequently used on web pages.

-While it\'s tempting to add lots of animations and effects, you should remember that it can be distracting for users and it may cause your web page to load slowly.
+While it&apos;s tempting to add lots of animations and effects, you should remember that it can be distracting for users and it may cause your web page to load slowly.

 The last part of the second module was all about how to use browser developer tools to assist with debugging HTML and CSS issues.

-Developers make mistakes all the time and they\'re a normal part of the process.
+Developers make mistakes all the time and they&apos;re a normal part of the process.

-Don\'t feel bad when you make a mistake.
+Don&apos;t feel bad when you make a mistake.

-That\'s what debugging is for, to figure out where something went wrong and how you can fix it.
+That&apos;s what debugging is for, to figure out where something went wrong and how you can fix it.

-Debugging can\'t happen without testing, and you also learned about UI Testing strategies such as cross device testing and a range of tools that can help eliminate problems encode.
+Debugging can&apos;t happen without testing, and you also learned about UI Testing strategies such as cross device testing and a range of tools that can help eliminate problems encode.